 Floods are the most common Civil Defence emergency in Otago.
 Our communities often experience flooding from rivers and streams.
 Floods are usually caused by continuous heavy rain or short, intense thunderstorms.
+Flooding occurs at any time of the year.

 Floods can cause injury and loss of life, damage to property and infrastructure, loss of stock, and contamination of water and land.
 Treat all flood water as dangerous.